brandon-edwards/OpenFederatedLearning/docs/running_federation_simulation.tutorial_mnist.rst

 Explore Modifications
 ----------------------

-7. Edit the plan to train for more rounds, etc.
+7. Edit the plan and related files to train for more rounds, more collaborators etc.